After you've added the sound, video, and controller interface cards to your RC2014, you will no doubt want to run games on it.

 Loading via CP/M

 If you want to launch the games from CP/M, you will need the 512K ROM 512K RAM module for RomWBW instead.
-The Pageable ROM board that comes with the RC2014 Pro kit is not supported because of a port conflict with the video card.
+The Pageable ROM board that comes with the RC2014 Pro kit is not compatible because of a port conflict with the video card.
 When the game tries to write to the video card, this pages in the RC2014 ROM instead of the RAM containing the game, and the game crashes.

 In addition to a working installation of RomWBW, you will need the game loader I wrote.
 This is a small CP/M program that loads a game ROM into memory and then starts it.